Christelle-Couchoux/Groupomania/ReadMe.md

 ### How to use the app

 #### Create an account
 You need to provide a pseudo, an email address and a password.
-You can then also add a photo, your name and a bio to your profile.
+You can then also add a photo and a bio to your profile.
 You can delete your profile whenever you want.

 #### Login
-With your email address and password.
+You need to provide your email address and password.

 #### Participate
 You can view users' posts, comments, and likes.
-You can add a post, comment on a post, like a post or a comment.
+You can add a post, comment on a post, and like a post.
 You can delete your own post, comment or like.
 The administrator can delete your comment, post or account if you do not respect the rules of the forum.